SilvaUnCompte/CS-Unity-Actions-Autoformat/README.md

 ## What it does
 It all depends on the options:

-- With the `check-only` option enabled: it takes the path, checks the style and generates an error if the style does not match requirements.
+- With the `check_only` option enabled: it takes the path, checks the style and generates an error if the style does not match requirements.
 Only errors related to style tags defined as "error" in `.editorconfig` are reported.
 Or you can set `check_severity` to "warn" if you want to be more strict and report "warning" rules of `.editorconfig`.

+  - With the `diff_check` option set to true: checks only the changed lines.

-- With the `check-only` option set to false (default):
+- With the `check_only` option set to false (default):

-  - With the `squash-commit` option set to false: it takes the path, formats all scripts, validates all files in a new commit, then push them to the active branch.
+  - With the `squash_commit` option set to false: it takes the path, formats all scripts, validates all files in a new commit, then push them to the active branch.

-  - With the `squash-commit` option enabled: it takes the path, formats all scripts, validates all files and modifies the last commit.
+  - With the `squash_commit` option enabled: it takes the path, formats all scripts, validates all files and modifies the last commit.

-> *By default, `check-only` and `squash-commit` are disabled.*
+> *By default, `check_only` and `squash_commit` are disabled.*

 If you need to apply the formatter to all files, set `path` to "./"